-3 Setup
+2 Setup

-The F5200N series robots are available in many different configurations.
+The F6000N ADVANCE series robots are available in many different configurations.
 The configuration of each machine and the accessories used with each system will depend on the customer's application.

-The steps required to setup a system using a 30 cc or 55 cc barrel and a DSP501A dispensing controller are described below.
+The steps required to setup a system using a 30 cc or 55 cc barrel and a DC100 dispensing controller are described below.

 3.1.
-If the system is being used in the European Community, the robot must be placed in an enclosure supplied by Fisnar Inc distributors.
+If the system is being used in the European Community, the robot must be placed in a suitable safety enclosure.
 The enclosure will prevent the operator from entering the robot's work area and will generate an emergency stop signal if the enclosure's door switch is opened while the robot is running.
 Connect the external start / stop box and door switch or light curtain to the Ext.
 Control connector on the main unit.
 For further information, see SECTION 7:2.1 Ext.
 Control Connector.